Code-Institute-Submissions/HiddenGems/README.md

 ![image](https://user-images.githubusercontent.com/61311614/109400103-a3532300-793e-11eb-8266-b933c0f6fb2d.png)

 ## Conclusion

-Does the journey satisfy the user stories?
+In my opinion, the journey satisfies the expectations set out at the beginning of the project.
+Users are able to utilise the site well and the owner achieves new movies to watch along with a user database.

+There are several features in the 'Future Improvements' section which will increase this even further - and my intention is to return, as a movie lover.

-On a personal note - I found the flask framework to be quite effective at some aspects of the project, but also quite limiting in others.
-I'm looking forward to utilising Django, which is meant to be a more powerful framework.
+On a personal note regarding the technologies used - I found the flask framework to be quite effective at some aspects of the project, but also quite limiting in others.
+I'm looking forward to utilising Django, due to it's nature as a more powerful framework.

 ## Attribution